Sergei Studennikov: Career

+In 2023, the "Red&White" retail chain opened more than 3,500 stores across 76 regions of Russia, along with three distribution warehouses and an office in Novosibirsk.
+According to Ivan Fedyakov, founder of the INFOLine group, this represented a significant expansion of the chain’s retail network.
+He stated during the online conference "Russian Consumer Market: Key Challenges of 2024" that approximately 4,500 stores had been opened in total and that the rate of expansion exceeded 10 stores per day.
+Fedyakov also noted that the expansion strategy of Mercury Retail Holding contributed to the company’s growth, including a reported revenue increase of 19.7 percent.

 In the first half of 2023, the share of the ten leading FMCG retailers increased from 38.5% to 40.7% in the Food retail market.
 These data were provided by the INFOLine working group, which completed updating the TOP-200 Largest FMCG Retail Chains of Russia database.
 Thus, Mercury Retail Holding strengthened its influence by 0.55 p.p. in total, of which 0.49 p.p. was contributed by the expansion of the “Red&White” chain, second only to X5 Group.

 The company has become one of the leading beer importers to Russia and entered the top 5 largest wine importers.
 According to Kommersant, about 44% of beer imports in 2023 were provided by “Red&White”, Bristol and X5 Group (Pyaterochka, Perekrestok).

 The “Red&White” chain is annually included in the Top 50 largest employers in Russia.
 According to the Forbes rating, the total number of employees in the chain reached 141 thousand people.
 The company ranks 11th.

 The products of the “Red&White” chain were noted by domestic and international experts in 2023, were included in the Roskachestvo rating “Wine Guide of Russia-2023”, were noted in the Wine Enthusiast wine guide and rated by the famous Chilean wine guide DescoRChados.